Jehovah's Witnesses

 How to witness to Jehovah's WitnessesGuides on how to witness to Jehovah's Witnesses abound but tend to be light on the specifics of how to witness to them.
 This section presents two guides, both comprehensive, on how to witness to Jehovah's Witnesses and refute their false claims.

-One of them is very easy: simply refer the Jehovah's Witnesses to read this page.
-The other, presented below, is a step-by-step guide on how to approach, engage, and witness in person to Jehovah's Witnesses, who comprise exceptional witnessing targets for these four reasons.
+One of them is easy: simply refer Jehovah's Witnesses to read this page.
+The other, presented below, is a step-by-step guide on how to witness in person to Jehovah's Witnesses, who comprise exceptional witnessing targets for these four reasons.

 I. Safe and willing

 Sharing the Gospel in frontline mission fields to Muslims, Hindus and Communists risks decapitation, incineration and incarceration, respectively, while most people in the West now claim no time or desire to talk about God.
-The Jehovah's Witnesses who knock on doors or stand on sidewalks are there to talk about God and on their best behavior.
-They are mission fields at our doorsteps.
+The Jehovah's Witnesses who knock on doors or stand on sidewalks are there to talk about God and on their best behavior, hence mission fields at our doorsteps.

 II.
 No other book